Clay County, Minnesota Records

 Clay County, MN Courthouse

 The following dates indicates what vital, land, probate, and court records are in Clay county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 At some time Clay County was attached to Stearns County, Crow Wing County, Douglas County and Becker County for county and or judicial purposes.
 Some early records may be found there.

 - Clay County Recorder has Birth / Death Records from 1872, Marriage Records from 1872 and Land Records from 1864.
 The County Recorder is responsible for all the real estate records for properties located in the County.
 Permanent records of deeds, mortgages and other various real estate records are recorded/filed in this office.
 As Local Registrar, the office protects and issues certified copies of Birth and Death records, Marriage Certificates & Military Discharge Records.